The best way to learn the art of DJing is through a mentor.

 There are a lot of courses out there, but most are not very good.
 The only one I can wholeheartedly recommend is:

 This is the best option for online DJ classes, with lessons on DJ techniques from basic to advanced.
 They also have courses covering all the major DJ software.

 Access to all courses is $19 per month ($10 if you pay for a year in advance).
 You can cancel at any time, so if you’re a fast learner, you could get through all the videos for just $19.
 They also have a 30-day money back guarantee, in case you find the videos are not to your liking.
 Visit their site for a tour.

 If you just want individual lessons and not a comprehensive course, you can generally find those for free.
 Youtube is a great place to start looking.
 Here’s a tutorial by Armin Van Buuren that has a couple of really great tips:

 Search around on Youtube and you’ll find hundreds of videos, some of them quite good and others pretty terrible.
-One nice thing is that you can find videos on how to use individual mixers, controllers, etc.
+One nice thing is that you can find tutorials on how to use individual mixers, controllers, etc.

 How To Learn The Basics Of DJing